Cart 0

 Research

-If you are a professional medical intuitive and would like to contribute to NOMI’s research database, please click the button to take the survey.
+If you are a professional medical intuitive and would like to contribute to NOMI’s ongoing research, please click the button to take the survey.
 Add your insights!

-A group of medical intuitive practitioners and educators determined that more information on the use of this skill in healthcare should be brought to light.
-An initial survey was designed to gather information on the training, practices and uses of Medical Intuition.
-The survey was sent to over 300 self-identified professional medical intuitives in the United States.
+The National Organization for Medical Intuition created a survey to gather information on the training, practices and uses of Medical Intuition, and sent it to over 300 self-identified professional medical intuitives in the United States.
+The results found:

-The results found that 82% of medical intuitives surveyed assist licensed healthcare professionals with Medical Intuition services for their patients and clients.
-These licensed healthcare professionals include physicians, physician assistants, nurse practitioners, naturopathic doctors, nurses, mental healthcare, and complementary and integrative providers such as acupuncturists and chiropractors.
+• 82% of medical intuitives surveyed assist licensed healthcare professionals with Medical Intuition services for their patients and clients.

 Read the complete report: “The Use of Medical Intuition in Healthcare”